atomicpages/pretty-checkbox-react/docs/docs/getting-started/installation.md

 sidebar_label: Installation
 ---

-Pretty Checkbox React (PCR) is a small wrapper around the already great Pretty Checkbox :star:
+Pretty Checkbox React (PCR) is a small, a11y friendly implementation of Pretty Checkbox :star: with easy as pie usage :pie:

 ## Installation